Derek Fildebrandt: United Conservative Party

-On May 18, 2017, Brian Jean and Jason Kenney signed an agreement in principle to create the United Conservative Party (UCP) of Alberta.
+On 18 May 2017, Brian Jean and Jason Kenney signed an agreement in principle to create the United Conservative Party (UCP) of Alberta.
 Fildebrandt publicly mused about running in the UCP leadership election, but decided against it, announcing he would instead endorse a candidate other than Brian Jean.

 In 2017, Fildebrandt launched his PAC called United Liberty which is based on libertarian policies such as lower taxes, and less government control.

 In August 2017, Fildebrandt left the UCP caucus after a series of incidents to sit as an independent (see #Controversies).

 During the UCP leadership election, Jason Kenney implied that Mr. Fildebrandt could be welcomed back to the UCP caucus so long as his legal battles were eventually sorted out stating, "I don't see us dealing with any prospective admission … until all of that's been dealt with."

 In February 2018 the leader of the UCP Jason Kenney announced that Fildebrandt was not welcome in the UCP Caucus.
 Kenney commented: "I can only conclude that Mr. Fildebrandt deliberately misled us in refusing to disclose this outstanding charge."
 Fildebrandt continued in his electoral riding as an independent.
-Fildebrandt claimed that he was given an ultimatum by Kenney who wanted to run female MLA Leela Aheer in the new combined riding of Chestermere-Strathmore.
+Fildebrandt claimed that he was given an ultimatum by Kenney who wanted to run MLA Leela Aheer in the new combined riding of Chestermere-Strathmore.
 Fildebrandt said he was told by Mr. Kenney that "if I wanted to return...
 I couldn't run in my own constituency."

 Freedom Conservative Party of Alberta

-On July 20, 2018, Derek Fildebrandt formed the Freedom Conservative Party of Alberta.
+On 20 July 2018, Derek Fildebrandt formed the Freedom Conservative Party of Alberta.
 "We in the FCP are conservatives, libertarians and Alberta patriots," said Fildebrandt.
 In his speech Fildebrandt stated that the party was a true grassroots party that would not adhere to backroom political games.
-Fildebrandt won the leadership for the party on October 20, 2018.
+Fildebrandt was acclaimed leader for the party on 20 October 2018.

 His bid to remain in the Alberta Legislative Assembly failed, as he was defeated by Leela Aheer whilst running in Chestermere-Strathmore in the 2019 Alberta general election, garnering less than 10% of the vote.

-On April 30, 2019, after failing to win any seats in the legislature, Fildebrandt announced his resignation as Freedom Conservative Party Leader.
+On 30 April 2019, after failing to win any seats in the legislature, Fildebrandt announced his resignation as Freedom Conservative Party Leader.

-After his loss, Fildebrandt told the media he was returning to private life to “get a real job, make some money.
+After his loss, Fildebrandt told the media he was returning to private life to "get a real job, make some money.
 Honestly, I’m happy to be done with politics.
-I’m happy to have my family back, to have a sense of private life back.”
+I’m happy to have my family back, to have a sense of private life back."

 Western Standard

-On October 23, 2019 Fildebrandt bought and relaunched the Western Standard online newspaper, a right wing publication that had ceased operations in 2007.
+On 23 October 2019 Fildebrandt bought and relaunched the Western Standard online newspaper, a right wing publication that had ceased operations in 2007.

-In May of 2022, Fildebrandt announced that Western Standard New Media Corp. had acquired the Alberta Report and was relaunching it.
+In May 2022, Fildebrandt announced that Western Standard New Media Corp. had acquired the Alberta Report and was relaunching it.